KannonZenetism/zenetism-field-physics/structural-physics/SP07-energy-ontology-and-spectral-flow.md

 ### 6.1 Definition

 > **Definition (Spectral Flow):**
-> The unified motion law describing how resonance traverses the Lattice, shifting in frequency, coherence, and structural role across fields and layers.
+> The integrated motion law describing how resonance traverses the Lattice, shifting in frequency, coherence, and structural role across fields and layers.

 Spectral Flow encompasses all pathways — centropic, entropic, and transitional — through which resonance moves: